prince-bojji/tableforjuan/README.md

 4. Push to the Branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Contact

-For any inquiries or feedback, please contact us at feedback@tableforjuan.com, or through our Facebook page.

-## Acknowledgements

-We would like to express our gratitude to all our customers for their feedback and continued support.

-Remember, there's always a Table for Juan.

 ### Website URL

 For easy access to our website, visit: https://tableforjuan-87af7.web.app/